 When in doubt about the applicability of a course to fulfilling this requirement it is best to seek approval from the Program Director in order to assure that the credits will count toward the degree.

-A number of 5000-level Public Health Sciences courses can also be used to fulfill this requirement.
+A number of 3000 to 5000-level Public Health Sciences courses can also be used to fulfill this requirement.

 Independent Research in Human Biology (Optional credits -- Third Year only)

 Students carrying out independent research related to their thesis in the Third Year can sign up for credit by enrolling in the following classes: